ennisj9/htmf/README.md

 ## Api

-### .process(buildFunction, nodeModifiersObject:optional)
+### .process(buildFunction, nodeModifiersObject:optional, ...furtherArgs)

 HTMF.process() is intended to be used by other HTMF implementations.
 It returns an array of the root nodes of a tree created by the buildFunction.
-An example of the node structure:
+Any futher arguments will be passed to the build function, An example of the node structure:

 ```javascript
 {